ktacrack/Boox-Master-Key/README.english.md

 - **GitHub:** @ktacrack

 ## Acknowledgments
-Developed to facilitate access to Boox device configuration options.
+Developed to facilitate access to Android configuration in Boox devices.

 ### ⭐ If you find it useful, leave a star on the repository!
 ```bash